cloud-bulldozer/e2e-benchmarking/utils/scale-ci-diagnosis/README.md

 	PROMETHEUS_CAPTURE=str,               str=true or false, enables/disables prometheus capture
 	PROMETHEUS_CAPTURE_TYPE=str,          str=wal or full, wal captures the write ahead log and full captures the entire prometheus DB
 	OPENSHIFT_MUST_GATHER=str,            str=true or false, gathers cluster data including information about all the operator managed components
-	STORAGE_MODE=str,                     str=pbench, moves the results to the pbench results dir to be shipped to the pbench server in case the tool is run using pbench
+	STORAGE_MODE=str,                     str=pbench or snappy, moves the results to the pbench or snappy data server results dir
 	DATA_SERVER_URL=str                   str=url that points to http server that hosts data
 ```